spetersoncode/gains/README.md

 # gains

-**Go AI Native Scaffold** - A production-ready, Go-idiomatic generative AI library.
+**Go AI Native Scaffold** - A Go-idiomatic generative AI library.
+Under active development and not yet stable.

 gains provides a unified interface for building AI applications across Anthropic, OpenAI, and Google.
 Inspired by langchain and langgraph, but built from the ground up for Go with first-class streaming, tool orchestration, and composable workflows.